robtweed/mg-showcase/WHY-MGWEB.md

 We've seen, however, that these throughput figures [drop drastically](./GLSDB-BENCHMARKS.md#typical-performance-of-nodejs--fastify-when-accessing-databases) as soon as the request handler(s) have to access any mainstream database, but accessing the YottaDB and IRIS databases via our *mg-dbx-napi* interface is very fast by comparison.
-However, for the latter to work in the single-threaded JavaSdcript run-time environments, we need to add the queue/dispatch/Child Process architecture provided by our *QOper8* package.
+However, for the latter to work in the single-threaded JavaScript run-time environments, we need to add the queue/dispatch/Child Process architecture provided by our *QOper8* package.

 Here's what that architecture looks like in diagrammatic form: